Deception & Misdirection

 And it seems that no one in theU.S.government picked up the obvious signs of Soviet collapse in the early 1980s, from ethnic strife to the world’s first male life expectancy decline in an industrialized country.

 Perhaps it is the nature of the beast.
 Intelligence analysis by supposed experts, based on classified information and therefore not available to the public, cannot be reviewed by large numbers of people; it cannot be subjected to the sort of process that points out errors of fact and of judgment.
 Senator Daniel Patrick Moynihan wrote in 1990 that “The national security state developed a vast secrecy system which basically hid from us our own miscalculations.
 The mistakes, you see, were secret, so they were not open to correction.”
 Moynihan was not a fan of secrecy.

 Robert David Steele Vivas, an advocate for the use of Open Source intelligence, has complained that intelligence analysts “have labored for too long under a system that spends today roughly $70 billion a year to collect 10% of what we need to know, and then fails to process 80% of that, with the result that our ‘all source’ analysts are actually working with 2% of the relevant information.”
 When Rob Simmons (R-Connecticut) was a member of Congress, he and Steele pushed for the creation of an Open Source agency to concentrate on OSINT.
 The 9/11 Commission endorsed the idea.

 But what I suggest goes beyond Open Source.
 You might call it Interactive Open Source—using the Internet blogosphere as the basic architecture for, in essence, a collective mind.

-Dr. Steven J. Allen (JD, PhD) is editor of the Capitol Research Center publications Green Watch and Labor Watch.
+Dr. Steven J. Allen (JD, PhD) is editor of the Capital Research Center publications Green Watch and Labor Watch.
 In the 1990s, he was editor of the Internet Political Report, the first publication on the relationship between politics and the Internet.